adbar/htmldate/README.md

 depends on community support.

-**If you value this software or depend on it for your product, consider sponsoring it or contributing to its codebase**.
+**If you value this software or depend on it for your product, consider sponsoring it and contributing to its codebase**.
 Your support will help maintain and enhance this popular package, ensuring its growth, robustness, and accessibility for developers and users around the world.